The only country to ever make me jealous was Canada.

 Because it lacks the infrastructure that makes Banff so appealing, Jasper has the benefit of being much quieter.
 Those looking for something more wild and free from the madding hoards will have better success in Jasper.

 That is not to say that Jasper is completely devoid of human settlement.
-There are several forms of lodging – inns, huts, the occasional hotel – spread throughout the park though they are far and few in-between.
+There are several forms of lodging – huts, the occasional hotel, even hostels – spread throughout the park though they are far and few in-between.
 Should one want a cool beverage, some restaurant fair, or just a break from the sleeping bag, they’d best head to one of these establishments.

-There are little to no shuttles, buses, or any type of public transport for that matter in Jasper.
+If you decide to stay in Jasper National Park, note that there is little public transport on offer.
 You will most certainly have to have your own car or hitchhike to get around.
 Note that drivers will have to pay a fee of $20 per vehicle to enter the park, which is comparable to what someone would pay to enter Banff.

 Unlike Vancouver, Calgary is fairly spread out.
 The Downtown area is where you’ll find the majority of corporate offices and skyscrapers.
-Calgary’s towers are impressive and the locals are quite proud of them.
-The many eclectic neighborhoods found on the edges of Downtown are the real highlights of the city though.
+The towers are impressive and the locals are quite proud of them.
+The many eclectic neighborhoods found on the edges of Downtown are where you’ll most things to do in Calgary.

-Trendy Beltline is where you’ll find lots of upscale restaurants and shops, not to mention affluent types who like to show-off.
+Trendy Beltline is mostly affluent with lots of upscale restaurants and shops.
 Beyond Beltline is the Entertainment District on 17th, which is where you’ll find most of the city’s nightlife.
 Inglewood is the historical quarter and has some of Calgary’s oldest buildings.
 Finally, International Avenue is where you’ll find most of the immigrant population – the food here is consequently spectacular.

 Outside of the central neighborhoods is mostly uninteresting suburban sprawl.
 There are a number of vista points around these suburbs that offer commanding views of the skyline though, like Nose Hill, Scotsman Hill, and Tom Campbell’s Hill.